 Dr Claire Gillan is creating an internet-based tool which could predict how effective antidepressants will be for different individuals.

-Imagine if we could accurately predict which antidepressant would be most effective for everyone living with depression?
+Imagine if we could accurately predict which types of antidepressant would be most effective for people living with depression?

 Right now, one in ten people experience depression in the UK.
 Millions turn to their doctor each year – but without precise tools to know which treatment is most suitable, many may be given treatment that doesn't work for them.
 For drug treatments, such as antidepressants - it often takes several attempts before finding something that is works.